Meet Our Summer Programs Directors

 Alix Baldwin

-Harp Camp (Beginners and Intermediate)
+Harp Camp (Beginning and Intermediate)

 Beginners Sewing